Calculator

 How much net salary is left from my gross salary?

 That depends on tax class, social contributions and optional church tax.
-This calculator provides a first rough estimate.
+The result is a first rough estimate.

 Yes.
 You can enter a target net amount and get an approximate gross salary needed to reach it.